 - Use all federal aid first.
 Federal loans tend to have more flexibility in terms of repayment, deferment and forbearance options, and have better interest rates.

 Federal loans are funded by the U.S. Department of Education.
 In order to apply for all federal loans, the student must have a FAFSA on file.
 The FAFSA is the only required application for the Federal Direct Subsidized and Unsubsidized Loans.
 The Federal Direct Subsidized and Unsubsidized Loans do not require a credit review or a co-signer.
 The Parent and Graduate/Professional PLUS loans require an additional application and a credit review.
-On September 30, 2017 the Federal Perkins Loan program will be dissolved.
-The last year that students at ISU will receive funds is the 2017-18 year.

 Private Student Loans